bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 ![](./images/image13_26.png "")

 4. When done, click Create.
 5. Create one more policy , this time for the Dynamic Group we have created , so that dynamic group will have permissions to initiate tasks automatically during procurement process .
-Repeat the 3rd & 4th steps as above to add all policies as listed [here](https://docs.oracle.com/en/database/other-databases/essbase/19.3/essad/set-policies.html)
+Repeat the 3rd and 4th steps as above to add all policies as listed [here](https://docs.oracle.com/en/database/other-databases/essbase/19.3/essad/set-policies.html)

 Note: Create policies each for both Admin groups and Dynamic groups, with all policy statements as given [here](https://docs.oracle.com/en/database/other-databases/essbase/19.3/essad/set-policies.html)

-6. We will have two policy groups as below at the end of this part-6.
+6. We will have two policy groups as shown below.
 ![](./images/image13_27.png "")

 7. The policy statements of the corresponding groups will look like the images shown below.